Announcement Regarding Winter Weather Saturday, January 24th, through Monday, January 26th

 Credit/debit card payments, as well as cash and checks, are accepted.

-Make plans to join us on Wednesday evenings at Duluth First United Methodist Church for activities for everyone:
+Join us on Wednesday evenings at Duluth First UMC for the following activities - we have something for all ages!

 Wednesday Night Food Drives

-The Wednesday Night Food Drives at Duluth First UMC for the Hands of Christ Duluth Co-op are our weekly mission project, combined with the many Wednesday evening activities offered at the church.
+The Wednesday Night Food Drive at Duluth First UMC for the Hands of Christ Duluth Co-Op is our weekly mission project, combined with the many Wednesday evening activities offered at the church.

-Items needed during the month of August and September are:
+Items needed during the month of January are:

 Join us for a delicious dinner and fellowship in Hinton Hall, pick up a to-go dinner for your family, join us for any of our Wednesday evening activities, and drop off food items to help other families in need.
 We thank you for your support.